For Canadian Supporters

 Legacy Gift Considerations

-While any supporter can name PETA a beneficiary of a will, trust, or financial account, some additional types of legacy gifts discussed on this website are only available to supporters who have U.S.-generated income.
+While any supporter can name PETA a beneficiary of a will, trust, or financial account, some additional types of legacy gifts discussed on this website are available only to supporters who have U.S.-generated income.
 These gift types include Charitable Gift Annuities, Charitable Remainder Trusts, and Charitable Lead Trusts.
 If you’re unsure if you would qualify, please contact us at Legacy@peta.org.